 International Data Transfers

 As part of using Internet services data we collect may be transferred to, stored and processed in other countries.
-Whenever we transfer your personal data out of the EEA we seek to ensure similar protection to the EU GDPR by using EU-approved Model Contract Clauses or formal International Data Transfer Agreements.
+Whenever we transfer your personal data out of the EEA we seek to ensure similar protection to the UK GDPR by using EU-approved Model Contract Clauses or formal International Data Transfer Agreements.